CreoPhon/consonant_stability_portuguese_creoles/README.md

     ## F-statistic: 2.139 on 1 and 17 DF,  p-value: 0.1618

-However, there does seem to be two groups of languages – ones that belong to “long duration” (\>= 400 years) and those that below to “short duration” (\<= 250 years).
+However, there does seem to be two groups of languages – ones that belong to “long duration” (\>= 400 years) and those that belong to “short duration” (\<= 250 years).

-We can try to split the data and rerun the models, but we note that there are very few data points.
+We split the data and rerun the models, but we note that there are very few data points.

 ``` r
 tmp_short <- creole_stability %>% filter(duration <= 250)